snwh/paper-icon-theme/README.md

 ###Installing Paper

-Alternatively you may install Paper with the provided installation script:
+You may install Paper by running the provided installation script:

     ./install-icon-theme.sh